sefinek24/Genshin-Impact-ReShade/README.md

 | **SFX Quality**        | High                                   | **Subsurface Scattering**   | High                                 |
 | **Environment Detail** | Highest                                | **Anisotropic Filtering**   | 16x                                  |

-> 📝 Please note that these recommended settings are a general guideline and may vary based on individual player preferences and system specs.
-> It is recommended that players adjust the settings accordingly for their own optimal experience.
+> 📝 **Note:** These recommended settings are provided as a general guideline and may vary based on individual player preferences and system specifications.
+It is recommended that players adjust the settings accordingly to optimize their own experience.

 ## <div id="legend">🧀 » Legend</div>
 | Emoji          | Meaning               | Emoji         | Meaning            | Emoji        | Meaning      |